72nd/pydantic-xlsx/README.md

 ## Mapping/Composition

-Unlike data formates supported by pydantic (like [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML)) spreadsheets do not have an straight forward way of arbitrary nesting of data structures.
+Unlike data formates supported by pydantic (like [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML)) spreadsheets do not have an straight forward way of arbitrary nesting data structures.
 This quickly become a problem if your model describes some lists of lists or alike.
 Undressed this will lead to a wide range of undefined behavior when translating a pydantic model to a spreadsheets.
 To circumvent this pydantic-xlsx only allows a defined range of nested data structures to be a valid input.
 This section gives an overview about this types and their mapping into spreadsheets (this process is internally known as »composition«).

 ### Single Model